 Let's get started!

-Once you have created an account which is super easy all you need to do is sign up with your name and an email address.
+Once you have created an account which is super easy, all you need to do is sign up with your name and an email address.
 Now your ready to start!

 It's a good approach to think of Pinterest like your filing cabinet, a word of advice is to not over fill it, have fun but be selective about your choices.

-1. Create separate boards.
+Create separate boards

 The best way to stay organised on Pinterest is to create separate boards that help you categorise your wedding pins, just like a filing cabinet!
 This way when are searching for something you'll know just where to look.

 Keep in mind it is entirely up to you how many boards you have, we all organise differently, so what works for one will not for another.
-Some of you may want to create boards for every single catagory so it is easier to digest when scrolling back through your ideas.
-Others may want to create more of an overview by grouping more catagories together.
+Some of you may want to create boards for every single category so it is easier to digest when scrolling back through your ideas.
+Others may want to create more of an overview by grouping more categories together.
 Whatever works best for you is fine.
 My advice is to take a moment to consider all the different elements of the day and think about how you want to digest the information once your referring back to it.

 If you only have one board for 'wedding ideas' consider how this will feel after you have pinned hundreds of images to it.
 Of course it is going to feel un organised and confused, meaning you will end up going round in circles as you can't see a clear vision or you can't communicate it to anyone else either.